Arthur W. Chickering

-Arthur W. Chickering (April 27, 1927 – August 15, 2020) was an American educational researcher in the field of student affairs.
+Arthur Wright Chickering (April 27, 1927 – August 15, 2020) was an American educational researcher in the field of student affairs.
 He was known for his contribution to student development theories.
 In 1990 he was appointed Dean of the Graduate School of Education at George Mason University.
 He was succeeded in 1992 by Dr. Gustavo A. Mellander.
 Chickering also taught at George Mason University and Goddard College.
 He worked at Goddard College as a Special Assistant to Presidents Schulman and Vacarr from 2002 to 2012.
-Chickering died on August 15, 2020 in East Montpelier, VT.
+Chickering died on August 15, 2020, in East Montpelier, VT.

 Awards

 Chickering has received numerous awards for his service to the development of the fields of student affairs and college student development theories.
 These include: